P-p-H-d/mlib/README.md

 M\*LIB is distributed under BSD-2 simplified license.

-It is strongly advised not to read the source to know how to use the library as the code is quite complex and uses a lot of tricks.
+You can look at the commented examples to get along with how to use the library.
-You should rather read the examples.
+Even if writing the library itself is hard (as the code is quite complex and uses a lot of tricks), using it is very natural and simple.

 In this documentation,